eclipse-sumo/sumo/docs/web/docs/Installing/Windows_Build.md

 2019, but may be used with earlier and later versions as well.
 You may need to install the Visual C++ 2019 Runtime Distributable for running SUMO (tested with Visual Studio 2019).

-!!!
-Caution
-    When cloning SUMOLibraries you must initialize all submodules with `git submodule update --init`

 For details on building your
 own and also on how to use different versions and additional libraries